Carceral-Ecologies/Carceral-OSHA-Data/README.md

 ## Organization of files
 Each script represents a stage in the data cleaning or analysis process.
 This section details the order in which to run the files.
 The OSHA_Data.Rproj is the project file.

-The files are organized into two main folders.
-  * First, the 1_Data_Creation_Cleaning folder contains files used to create the final dataset.
-  * Second, the 2_Data_Exploration_and_Analyis folder contains files for exploratory data analysis that are in progress.

 Within the 1_Data_Creation_Cleaning folder there are two additional folders Cleaned_Data and Raw_Data.
 The Raw_Data are converted to Cleaned_Data using the numbered rscripts in this folder.
 [You can learn about how to obtain OSHA data in our wiki](https://github.com/Carceral-Ecologies/Caceral-OSHA-Data/wiki/How-to-obtain-OSHA-data).
 Here is order in which to run the files and brief explanation of what each file does.
   * First, 1_OSHA_inspections loads in the OSHA inspection datasets and filters the data to include only prisons using NAICS codes, SIC codes, and establishment name information.
   * Second, 2_OSHA_violations loads in the violations data and then filters that data to only include prisons identified in the 1_OSHA_inspections script.